rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/no_deref.md

 # `no_deref`

-The `no_deref` attribute can be used to say that no `Deref` impl should be generated for an imported type.
-If this attribute is not present, a `Deref` impl will be generated with a `Target` of the type's first `extends` attribute, or `Target = JsValue` if there are no `extends` attributes.
+The `no_deref` attribute can be used to say that no `Deref/Mut` impl should be generated for an imported type.
+If this attribute is not present, a `Deref/Mut` impl will be generated with a `Target` of the type's first `extends` attribute, or `Target = JsValue` if there are no `extends` attributes.